Fretless guitar

 A fretless guitar is a guitar with a fingerboard without frets, typically a standard instrument that has had the frets removed, though some custom-built and commercial fretless guitars are occasionally made.
 The classic fretless guitar was first pioneered in 1976 by Turkish musician Erkan Oğur.
 Fretless bass guitars are readily available, with most major guitar manufacturers producing fretless models.

 On the fretless guitar, the performer's fingers press the string directly against the fingerboard, as with a violin, resulting in a vibrating string that extends from the bridge (where the strings are attached) to the fingertip instead of to a fret.

 Technique

 Musicians employ a standard harmony and the twelve-tone technique as a base for exploring tones, using a fretless guitar.
 Fretless guitars offer musicians an ability to use just intonation in any key and mode and explore new sounds through using microtonal harmonies and folk melodies in a jazz-groove context.
-A detailed article on extended techniques for fretless electric guitar - written by British guitarist Rich Perks - was published by Music and Practice journal in 2019.
+A detailed article on extended techniques for fretless electric guitar written by British guitarist Rich Perks and was published by Music and Practice journal in 2019.

 Musicianship with fretless guitars differ from fretted guitars: